A career change to make a difference

 Claire Johnson, physics teacher

-Claire trained towards qualified teacher status including a PGCE through the SCITT programme at The Arthur Terry School after spending her 20s travelling and trying out different careers.
+Claire trained towards qualified teacher status including a postgraduate certificate in education (PGCE) through The Arthur Terry School after spending her 20s travelling and trying out different careers.

 This included working in HR for five years while also undertaking a part-time degree in physical science through The Open University.
 After achieving a first, she looked for opportunities to put her top-class degree to good use.